logno-dev/notes/c.md

 Masking is used in many different ways:

 - To decide the bit pattern of an integer variable.
-- To copy a portion of a given bit pattern to a new varialbe, while the remainder of the new variable is filled with 0s (using bitwise AND)
+- To copy a portion of a given bit pattern to a new variable, while the remainder of the new variable is filled with 0s (using bitwise AND)
-- To copy a portion of a given bit pattern to a new varialbe, while the remainder of the new variable is filled with 1s (using bitwise OR)
+- To copy a portion of a given bit pattern to a new variable, while the remainder of the new variable is filled with 1s (using bitwise OR)
-- To copy a portion of a given bit pattern to a new variable, while the remainder of the orginal bit pattern is inverted with the new variable (using bitwise exclusive OR)
+- To copy a portion of a given bit pattern to a new variable, while the remainder of the ordinal bit pattern is inverted with the new variable (using bitwise exclusive OR)

 The following function uses a mask to display the bit pattern of a variable: